 Teaching & mentoring

-I have mentored genetic counseling students, bioethics students, cultural anthropology students, ELSI trainees, and also students and researchers from other fields who were learning to incorporate qualitative research and analysis into their bioethics and ELSI-related projects.
-Those mentorship relationships have resulted in several peer-reviewed publications.
-In addition, I have consulted on bioethical matters in multiple research projects, particularly in genomics, and have served on a hospital ethics committee.
+I have mentored bioethics students, genetic counseling students, cultural anthropology students, ELSI trainees, and also students and researchers from other fields who were learning to incorporate qualitative research and analysis into their bioethics and ELSI-related projects.
+Those mentoring relationships have resulted in several peer-reviewed publications.